dbojan/csvEdit_Esmeralda/README.md

 ### Comments in m3u file:
-You can add column to m3u table, change its title to Comment,  and add comments in that column prefixed by #:
+You can add column to m3u table, change its title to Comment, and add comments in that column prefixed by #,
+One comment (column) per row, spaces allowed obviously, within that cell:

 add new row, and rename its title to Comment.